Courtland Sutton Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Matchup vs. Detroit

-- Sutton collected 41 receiving yards in his lone career matchup against the Lions, 6.5 more than his over/under in Sunday's game.
+- Sutton racked up 41 receiving yards in his only career matchup against the Lions, 6.5 more than his over/under in Sunday's game.

-- Sutton did not have a touchdown catch in that contest against the Lions.
+- Sutton did not have a touchdown catch in that outing against the Lions.

-- The Lions are giving up 262.2 passing yards per game this season, the NFL's 20th-ranked pass defense.
+- The 262.2 passing yards the Lions yield per game makes them the NFL's 20th-ranked pass defense this season.

-- At 1.7 passing TDs allowed per game, the Lions defense is ranked 18th in the league.
+- The Lions have surrendered 20 touchdowns through the air (1.7 per game).
+They are 18th in the league in that category.

 Recent Performances

-- In last week's outing against the Chiefs, Sutton was targeted six times, picking up 15 yards on two receptions.
+- In last week's outing against the Chiefs, Sutton was targeted six times, totaling 15 yards on two receptions.

-- Sutton has caught six passes on 12 targets for 61 yards over his last three outings, averaging 20.3 yards per game.
+- Sutton has racked up 61 yards in his last three games (20.3 receiving yards per game), reeling in six balls on 12 targets.

 Sutton's Denver Teammates